Featured image of post Functional Equality: When 2+2 does not equal 4.0

 // Output: true

-Epoch seconds is a canonical way of representing a moment in time (epoch seconds don’t have time zones, because the number of seconds that have passed since the epoch – January 1, 1970 midnight UTC – is the same no matter where you are on the planet).
+Epoch seconds is a canonical way of representing a moment in time in the past (epoch seconds don’t have time zones, because the number of seconds that have passed since the epoch – January 1, 1970 midnight UTC – is the same no matter where you are on the planet).
+There is only one canonical way of representing each ideal moment in time.
+Therefore, comparing the canonical representation is equivalent to an ideal equality test.

 Canonical Types